web2solutions/T-Rex-Specs/README.md

 ## Agile Visual Designer

-Agile Visual Designer is a very sophisticated RAD tool.
+Agile Visual Designer is a very sophisticated RAD/CASE tool.

 More than that, it is a Database and Web Application designer.